nikolay-turpitko/x-newsbeuter-scripts/README.md

 false hits, but I have no time for it.

 __Note__: Scripts created for my own use.
 So, no tests nor installer.
 If you decide to use this scripts, you'll need a Go compiler.
-Build like in `./run-test` script, copy binary files whenever you want (I prefer `~/bin`), put yml config for `nb-html2atom` along with binary file (if you dropped binary into `~/bin`, you should drop config into you home dir) and setup urls in your `urls` file.
+I refactored them to use `go get github.com/nikolay-turpitko/x-newsbeuter-scripts/cmd/...`.
+Put `.nb-html2atom.yaml` into the same directory with binary file or into working dir (which should be a home dir, when run them with `newsbeuter`) and setup urls in your `urls` file.